ItaloBrothers

 ItaloBrothers is a German dance project from Nordhorn, Germany.
-The band consists of vocalist Mathias Metten (former member of YouTube music group, 2busk), who works in the studio with Zacharias Adrian (also known as Zac McCrack) and Christian Müller (also known as Kristian Sandberg).
+The group consists of vocalist Mathias Metten (former member of YouTube music group, 2busk), who works in the studio with Zacharias Adrian (also known as Zac McCrack) and Christian Müller (also known as Kristian Sandberg).
 As of 2022, there are four members; Mathias Metten, Kristian Sandberg, Hanno Lohse (formerly Cansis), and Dietmar Pollmann.
 They are most successful in Scandinavia and Central Europe, but also have gone on tour in Eastern Europe.
 They release all their songs on Zooland Records.
 Their most successful singles to date include: "Stamp on the Ground", "My Life Is a Party", "This Is Nightlife" and "Summer Air".
-Their latest track as of February 2023 is “Hurry” with le Shuuk.
+Their latest track as of April 2023 is “Live 4 Ever” with Neptunica.

+In January 2025, the ItaloBrothers team welcomed two new members.
+Jasper Iske, best known from the DJ duo FrenchSisters, and Daniel Terwolbeck, a Hamburg-based content producer, are now part of the expanding team.

 Music style

 The general musical style of ItaloBrothers (except "My Life Is a Party" and "This Is Nightlife") is comparable with dance bands or artists, mostly from Italy, like Bloom 06, Prezioso, Floorfilla, Gigi D'Agostino, Gabry Ponte or some releases of DJ Manian and has influences of Italo dance, hands up and jumpstyle.
 They were also compared to Scooter.

 In contrast to this, the music style of their singles "Cryin' In The Rain", "My Life Is a Party" and "This Is Nightlife" is mostly influenced by commercial European dance music like house and electro.
 This style can be compared to artists like R.I.O., 2010s releases of Manian and Cascada, and Mike Candys.